HOKA Tracer 2 Review: Current Lightweight Trainer Alternatives

 Upper

 The upper has been revamped quite a bit.
 The significant changes allow for better ventilation and a much-improved fit.
-A new engineered upper material covers the wearer’s foot along with a stretchy forefoot area for a bit more flexibility where it’s often most needed.
-A subtle 3D print on the upper provides a bit of visual interest but also acts to support the wearer.
-Inside the shoe, the same Ortholite liner as seen in the previous version wicks away moisture and adds a bit of additional comfort.;The heel area also features a new heel tab so wearers can easily remove or slip on the shoe.
+A new engineered upper material covers the runner’s foot along with a stretchy forefoot area for a bit more flexibility where it’s often most needed.
+A subtle 3D print on the upper provides a bit of visual interest but also acts to support the runner.
+Inside the shoe, the same Ortholite liner as seen in the previous version wicks away moisture and adds a bit of additional comfort.;The heel area also features a new heel tab so runners can easily remove or slip on the shoe.
 The new upper material hasn’t just helped to create a better fitting shoe.
 It has also reduced the overall weight of the Tracer 2.
-Reviewers were impressed by the improved fit but did comment on the fact that sizing seemed to be a bit different.
-Despite this small annoyance, users felt the fit was snug without feeling too tight, and the shoe felt like it was part of the foot.
+Legacy review notes were positive by the improved fit but did comment on the fact that sizing seemed to be a bit different.
+Despite this small annoyance, legacy notes suggested the fit was snug without feeling too tight, and the shoe felt like it was part of the foot.

 Midsole

 The midsole of the Tracer 2 is composed of PROLite midsole cushioning.
 Compared to other Hoka brand shoes, the Tracer 2’s midsole is a lot thinner, but the amount of padding still feels generous.
 The shoe is meant to be used for fast running, but it certainly doesn’t sacrifice anything when it comes to impact protection.
-Wearers were impressed by the superior cushioning and found the midsole padding very lightweight.
+Legacy notes highlighted by the superior cushioning and found the midsole padding very lightweight.
 The shoe also features Meta-Rocker Geometry, which is seen in various Hoka brand shoes.
 This type of construction promotes a forward footstrike and a smooth transition from heel to toe.

 Outsole